 Visual Arts Classes are taught by highly-qualified Guest Instructors who are local, professional artists.
 Our most popular adult art classes include drawing, painting, mixed media, and pottery.
 Affordable youth art classes provide school-aged children with an opportunity to explore and enhance their artistic abilities.

 Art Classes at Bellevue Community Center

 A variety of art classes in painting and pottery will be offered in three different sessions (Fall, Winter/Spring, and Summer).
 Workshops are often offered in between regular sessions.
 The class schedule will vary based on space and teaching staff availability.

-In beginner classes, students will learn and develop basic drawing, painting, and composition skill.
+The Bellevue Paint Studio offers a variety drawing and painting classes.
+In beginner classes, students will develop basic drawing, painting and composition skills.
 Classes in watercolor and abstract art will expand on techniques and skills related to that media or painting style through guided lessons and demonstrations.

-Acrylic Abstract (Intermediate)
+Acrylic Abstract (Beginner)

 The Bellevue Pottery Studio offers beginning and intermediate level pottery classes which explore basic techniques of wheel-throwing and hand-building.

-NOTE: Pottery is a complex process which requires a lot of practice to gain skills.
+Note: Pottery is a complex process which requires a lot of practice to gain skills.
 Therefore, it is recommended that students take the beginner class more than once before advancing to an intermediate class.

-After-School Art Classes
+After-School Art Classes for Youth

 Please continue to check this site for upcoming youth art programming.